 Utilities board to proceed with pipeline permit scheduling

-Geri Huser, the chairperson of the Iowa Utilities Board, is one of three people who will decide whether liquid carbon pipelines can be built in Iowa.
+Geri Huser, the chairperson of the Iowa Utilities Board, is one of three people who will decide whether liquid carbon dioxide pipelines can be built in Iowa.
 (Photo by Jared Strong/Iowa Capital Dispatch)

 State regulators are poised to hold a scheduling conference that will guide the rest of the permit process for Summit Carbon Solutions, which seeks to build about 680 miles of liquid carbon pipeline in the state.

 An Iowa Utilities Board attorney said during a Tuesday board meeting that a proposed order is forthcoming.
 The meeting will allow the company, affected landowners and others to discuss deadlines for testimony and interventions, potential dates for the permit hearing and when the company will finalize its requests for eminent domain.